First Era

 1E 2804

-Outbreak of the Winterhold Rebellion, the Dragonguard violate orders to supress it.
+Rebellion breaks out in Winterhold and the Dragonguard violate orders to suppress it.
 Sky Haven Temple is cut off from the supply lines by order of the Emperor, but manages to make arrangements with the Reachmen.

 Source: Annals of the Dragonguard